schmidtster/SI507-final-project/README.md

 ### lib_blog.py

-Simply run the program by using the wipe or wipe refresh commands listed below.
+Simply run the program by using the "setup", "wipe", or "wipe refresh" commands listed below.

 ### user_interface.py